Navigation Bar

 Elder Carl Scott

-Elder and Sister Carol Scott are members of the Omaha, Nebraska Stake they presentably serve as service missionaries at the Mormon Trail Center at Historic Winter Quarters.
+Elder and Sister Carol Scott are members of the Omaha, Nebraska Stake they presentably serve as service missionaries in the Omaha, Nebraska Stake.

 President